Fede-F/Library/README.md

 # Library
 This is a book library from The Odin Project [curriculum](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) using JavaScript, HTML and CSS.
 ## Overview

+### New:
+- The code was refactorized using Class and Module Pattern

 ### Features:
 - Data is saved in sessionStorage, so the data will erase after the tab is closed
 - You can add a book to the library